 When I was a kid, there were all sorts of paperback volumes of an old cartoon strip lying around the house.
 It was called Pogo, and was one of my Mom’s favourites; it was full of marvellous drawings of fanciful, adorable creatures that were supposed to be the denizens of Okeefenokee swamp, an actual wildlife preserve that straddles the Florida-Georgia border.
 The title character was a ‘possum.
-He served as a sort of benign stage director to the other animals that carried on all around him, including a porcupine, a mole, an alligator, a hound dog, a little puppy child, all sorts of critters, all beautifully drawn.
-The author was Walt Kelly, a wise and wonderful man with a wit and insight I was too young to appreciate, at least until I learned some more.
-Walt taught me.
+He served as a sort of bemused stage director to the other animals that carried on all around him, including a porcupine, a mole, an alligator, a hound dog, a little puppy child, all sorts of critters, all beautifully drawn.
+The author was Walt Kelly, a wise and wonderful man with a wit and insight I was too young to appreciate, at least until I learned some more, a lot of which Walt taught me.

 The characters spoke in a strange Southern dialect, and being all of nine years old or so, I didn’t understand all the puns and pop culture references, much less that the creatures of Okeefenokee were players in a rich political allegory that commented on the tumultuous political scene of the fifties and sixties.
 I just liked the drawings.
 Walt Kelly had worked in the Disney shop for a while, and his strips transcended the genre, boasting some of the most flat-out beautiful illustrations that ever graced the Sunday funnies.
 His animals looked real.
 They struck natural poses, they sat and stood and gesticulated just like the dogs, moose and ‘gators of your mind’s eye were supposed to, and you could imagine how they moved, and what their voices sounded like.
 Actually, Kelly helped you out there – the dialog balloons above the characters’ heads were often written in fonts that reflected the speaker’s tone of voice.
 This is P.T.
 Bridgeport, a carnival-barking bear, and political organizer: